OpenChain-Project/OpenChain-JWG/CaseStudy/BusinessFlow/Report-of-business-workflow-and-roles.md

 ## 3-2.
 CE (consumer electronics) industry
 CE industry has several patterns for product development.
+Its business is B2C.(Its customer is end user.)
+The diagrams are categorized according to the patern who has the brand of a product, and who develop(s) a product with whom.

 ### 3-2-1.
 Case CE-1: (brand: own brand / development: own development with ISV and contractual developer)
 CE-1 is a typical pattern for development of CE products.
 A company develops a product in cooperation with a contractual software developer and an ISV (independent software vendor).
 In this case, the company has direct connection with the contractual developer and the ISV.
-The company release software embedded in a product to end users.
+The company releases software embedded in a product to end users.
 OSS comes directly to the company, and indirectly via the contractual developer and the ISV.

 ![CE business workflow 1](img/BF-CE-1.png)